Motivation as a tool in employee's performance in total

 The success and the survival of any organization are determined by the way employees are remunerated and rewarded.
 The reward system and motivating strategies mostly determine the level of employees’ commitment and their attitude to work.
 However, for any organization to achieve its objective in this tensed competitive society, employers of labor must have a thorough understanding of what drives the employees to perform efficiently and reward them accordingly.
 Besides, employees must be motivated through adequate financial incentives plans and reward systems and this will invariably encourage them to be proactive and have right attitude to work, thereby promote organizational productivity.

-Based on the findings and conclusion drawn in this research, the following
+Based on the findings and conclusion drawn in this research, the following recommendations are made:

 1. That, there is need for Total Nig.
 Ltd. to set-up enticing motivational strategies that are geared towards facilitating and promoting appropriate service delivery and trigger effective employee performance.